 the demand for the job.

-As an outdoor activities instructor or £30,000 a year.
+As an outdoor activities instructor on £30,000 a year.
 Depending on your terms of employment you may be paid a fee for each excursion, rather than a regular salary.
-If you work freelance, wages could be £80 to £110 a day plus expenses.
+If you work freelance, wages could be £80 to £110 a day or more plus expenses.

 You may be provided with accommodation and meals.